Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 • Complete Family Resource Library for all clients

-• All 4 parent-facing courses to share with families
+• The full parent program library to share with families

 • Admin oversight of therapist completions